Almost Orthogonal Arrays: Search Three Ways: Integer Programming for Almost-Orthogonal Arrays

 \section{Integer Programming for Almost-Orthogonal Arrays}

-In this section, we will detail an integer programming formulation for obtaining AOAs.
-In the setting of OAs, IP has been successfully used to generate OAs~\cite{rosenber1995,carlini2007,bulutoglu2008,vieira2011,geyer2014,geyer2019}, relying on the techniques for symmetric IPs~\cite{margot2002, margot2003a, margot2003b, margot2007}.
+We present an integer programming (IP) formulation to construct AOAs.
+IP methods have been successfully applied to find OAs~\cite{rosenber1995,carlini2007,bulutoglu2008,vieira2011,geyer2014,geyer2019}, particularly using symmetry-exploiting techniques~\cite{margot2002, margot2003a, margot2003b, margot2007}.
 For classical references regarding IP, see \cite{luenberger,minoux, winston, wolsey1999} and references therein.
-The IP formulation here described has been executed under IBM ILOG CPLEX 20.1 optimization software using up to 8 threads \cite{IBMcplex}.
+Our formulation is implemented in IBM ILOG CPLEX 20.1 \cite{IBMcplex} with up to 8 threads.